snopt/snopt-python/README.md

 Note: Use this interface at your own risk.
 I haven't had the time to do a lot of testing on it yet.

+Branches:
+master       includes both SNOPT and DNOPT interface (so both libraries have to be present) snopt-only   for SNOPT only (Duh) dnopt-only   for DNOPT only

 To use:
 Set the environment variable SNOPT7LIB to the location of your SNOPT libraries, e.g.,
 ```